nmc-costa/neuroprime/README.md

 Framework for EEG Neurofeedback in python.
 Needed for simple experiment depoilment and future online machine learning.

 ## Installation
-Please follow requirements folder.

-## Tutorials

-TOOBOX_ARCHITECTURE.pdf gives a detailed overview of the toolbox.

-Follow tutorial.rst to know how start signal_presentation, signal_acquisition and signal_processing

 Follow the tutorial.ipynb jupyter file for installation and testing (TODO)

+## Toolbox Architecture

+TOOlBOX_ARCHITECTURE.pdf gives a detailed overview of the toolbox.

+## TODO

+- 1. Update to Python 3.
+    - 1.1.
+NeuroPrime is ready for Python 3.
+However some of the external packages, especially Pyff, are still python 2.7 packaged dependent.
+As such we decided to conform to the same environment.
+    - 1.2.
+Psychopy is Python 3 compliant, and the signal presentation will need to be fully updated to this package.
+- 2. Continually clean code, conform to style and update documentation.
+- 3. Further standardize upper and lowercase variables

 ## Citations
 If you use NeuroPrime for anything We humbly ask you to cite us:
 ```bibtex